-- Some say that fresh pineapple is a healthy skin foods to eat to relieve discomfort as well as hasten and improve the microneedling healing process.
+- Some say that fresh pineapple is healthy skin food to eat to relieve discomfort as well as hasten and improve the micro-needling healing process.

 - Avoid too much sweating and strenuous exercise at least 12 to 24 hours after the treatment because your pores will open more, exposing your skin to infection and irritation.

-- Moisturize and apply cold compress to help relieve persistent discomfort, swelling, redness, or burning.
+- Moisturize and apply a cold compress to help relieve persistent discomfort, swelling, redness, or burning.